d0tTino/Culture/README.md

 python -m examples.walking_vertical_slice
 ```
 This spins up three agents for a few steps using your local Ollama instance and
-persists their memories to ChromaDB.
+persists their memories via the configured `MemoryStore`.
 See
 [docs/walking_vertical_slice.md](docs/walking_vertical_slice.md) for details.

 ### Running Tests